NoobTaco/MidnightTesting/housing-information-discoveries.md

 ### Guild Management and Permissions
 * Your other toons can visit your guild house without being in the guild.
 (As of now)
 * There are no settings or permissions for GM or Officers to limit plots.
 It will be a free-for-all.
-We will need to instill our guild to be respectful and civil in the land rush.
 * Endeavors and any controls to that are not enabled for testing yet.

 #### Example Screenshot